NateveLang/Adam/README.md

 one_char_symbols = "+-*/%=<>()[]{}#$@,."
 two_char_symbols = ["//", "==", "<=", ">="]

-# All the data types that the compiler uses.
+# All the data types that the transpiler uses.
 FLOAT = "float"
 INT = "int"
 COMPLEX = "complex"